hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 # Technical integration

 In order for you to accept payment through the HiPay Fullservice platform, you need to integrate our APIs.
-HiPay proposes a wide variety of turnkey integrations for industry-standard e-commerce platforms and other SDKs and libraries. **[You can find all the HiPay Fullservice integrations here.](/fullservice)**
+HiPay offers a wide variety of turnkey integrations for industry-standard e-commerce platforms and other SDKs and libraries. **[You can find all the HiPay Fullservice integrations here.](/fullservice)**

 You may also integrate our REST API if you have specific technical needs.
 To this end, please check the next chapter of this guide: *API Overview*.